Lipstick & Ochre - The Grey Panthers and the Yawulyu Dancers of Lajamanu

 "The representation of Olive Pink was amazing - the meeting of her and the Aboriginal people was incredible.
 One of the nicest parts was when we left, the Aboriginal women shook the hands of everyone."

 "Your bringing together of the desert and urban cultures was yet again a triumph of entertainment and audience engagement over form.
-More correctly I guess it one of your unique forms … Not one person in the audience was unmoved."
+More correctly I guess it is one of your unique forms … Not one person in the audience was unmoved."

 "Visually spectacular (although probably not the right word - more romantic), wacky, funny, exquisitely breathtaking and moving."